mozilla/releases-comm-central/mail/components/inappnotifications/docs/index.md

 ### `mail.inappnotifications.bypass-filtering`

-This preference disables all filtering logic (including if a notification has been shown before and was interacted with), leading to the most severe notification provided by the server being shown.
+This preference disables all filtering logic (excluding if a notification has been shown before and was interacted with), leading to the most severe notification provided by the server being shown.
 This applies the next time the active notification is updated, so either when the currently shown notification is closed, a new notification could become active or when the application is restarted.

 ### `mail.inappnotifications.url`